ob-yekt/simpleskills/README.md

 - 🎮 **Seamless Fun**: Works flawlessly out-of-the-box in multiplayer - no client mods needed!
 - ⚔️ **Epic Progression**: Unlock powerful tools, armor, and bonuses as you level up.
 - 🏆 **Bragging Rights**: Compete on leaderboards and show off your skills!
+- 👑 **Prestige System**: Reach max level in all skills to unlock Prestige mode, resetting skills and gaining a Prestige counter next to your name.
 - 🛠 **Your World, Your Rules**: Fully customizable to craft the perfect experience for your server.
-- 🛠 **Singleplayer Support**: Prefer to play on your own?
+- 👤 **Singleplayer Support**: Prefer to play on your own?
 Install **simpleskills** on your client.
 Toggle the skill HUD with TAB, move it around with J, rebind in options->controls->key binds.

 Ready to embark on a journey of mastery and glory?
 Let’s dive in!